dantleech/blog/content/posts/2025/10-13-verdun.md

-I followed (or the Garmin directed me) along the canal on the way west, not for the first time there were works happening on the cycle path and I was sent on an "Unleitung" while the Garmin continuously recalculated the course - which it was actually incapable of doing because I was in Germany and I didn't have the German map, so it was continuously beeping and calculating and burning the battery.
+I followed (or the Garmin directed me) along the canal on the way west, not for the first time there were works happening on the cycle path and I was sent on an "Umleitung" while the Garmin continuously recalculated the course - which it was actually incapable of doing because I was in Germany and I didn't have the German map, so it was continuously beeping and calculating and burning the battery.
 I still haven't found out _exactly_ how to **stop** it